Joint AAAI/ACM SIGAI Doctoral Dissertation Award

 How to nominate

 Anyone can make a nomination.
-Nominations should be made by email to the chair of the award committee, Milind Tambe (), and should consist of a short (< 1 page) statement that clearly describes the research contributions that the individual has made that merit the award, and how these contributions have influenced the field.
+Nominations should be made by email to the chair of the award committee, Jeff Rosenschein (), and should consist of a short (< 1 page) statement that emphasizes not only the research contributions that the individual has made that merit the award but also how the individual’s current work is an important influence on the field.

 NOTE: a candidate can only be considered for the award if they are explicitly nominated.
 If you believe that someone deserves the award, then NOMINATE THEM -- don't assume that somebody else will!